molecule-lab/upvote-app/apps/landing/README.md

 ## License

-This project is part of the Upzy application suite.
+This project is part of the Aura application suite.